Hong Kong International Airport: Fire and rescue services

 Rescue and fire fighting services within the airport are covered by the Airport Fire Contingent of the Hong Kong Fire Services Department.
 The contingent has 282 members, operating three fire stations and two rescue berths for 24-hour emergency calls.
 It is equipped with 14 fire appliances which can respond to incidents within two minutes in optimum conditions of visibility and surface conditions, satisfying the relevant recommendation of the International Civil Aviation Organization.
-Two high capacity rescue boats, supported by eight speed boats, form the core of sea rescue operations.
+Two high-capacity rescue boats, supported by eight-speed boats, form the core of sea rescue operations.
 One ambulance is assigned at each of the airport fire stations.

 Ground transport

-The Airport is connected to inner Hong Kong by the Route 8 in Hong Kong North Lantau Highway on Lantau Island.
+The airport is connected to inner Hong Kong by the Route 8 in Hong Kong North Lantau Highway on Lantau Island.

 There is an automated people mover, operated by the Airport Authority and maintained by MTR Corporation, connecting the East Hall to the Midfield Concourse via West Hall and Terminal 2.
 It was extended to SkyPier in late 2009 and extended to Midfield Concourse in 2015.

 Bus

-Citybus (CityFlyer for Airport services), New Lantau Bus, Long Win Bus and Discovery Bay Transit Services (Permits required) operate more than 25 bus routes to the airport from various parts of Hong Kong, available at the Airport Ground Transportation Centre and Cheong Tat Road.
-The bus companies also offer 10 overnight "N" Bus lines (a.k.a.
+Citybus (CityFlyer for Airport services), New Lantau Bus, Long Win Bus and Discovery Bay Transit Services (Permits required) operate more than 40 bus routes to the airport from various parts of Hong Kong, available at the Airport Ground Transportation Centre and Cheong Tat Road.
+The bus companies also offer more than 20 overnight "N" and "NA" Bus lines (a.k.a.
 Night services).

 Passengers can also take bus route number S1 to the Tung Chung MTR station.
 From there they can board the MTR Tung Chung line which follows the same route as the MTR Airport Express Line to Central Station with cheaper fare but longer journey time.